Financial Samurai

 Recommendation To Build Wealth

-Sign up for Personal Capital, the web’s #1 free wealth management tool to get a better handle on your finances.
+Sign up for Empower, the web’s #1 free wealth management tool to get a better handle on your finances.
 In addition to better money oversight, run your investments through their award-winning Investment Checkup tool.
 It will show you exactly how much you are paying in fees.
 I was paying $1,700 a year in fees I had no idea I was paying.

 After you link all your accounts, use their Retirement Planning calculator.
 It pulls your real data to give you as pure an estimation of your financial future as possible.
 Monte Carlo simulation algorithms are used to help see your future.